pdefusco/DataAccessPatterns/README.md

-# Cloudera Machine Learning Quickstart
+# Cloudera Machine Learning - Data Access Quickstart

 ## Summary

-This project is a quickstart to show how to connect to S3 and ADLS with or without Spark from CML.
+This project shows how to connect to S3 and ADLS with or without Spark from CML.

 - The "cloud2spark.py" script works for both S3 or ADLS2 without making changes.
-- The "adls2pandas.py" script is designed to read from ADLS2.
+- The "adls2pandas.py" script is designed to read from ADLS2 into Pandas without intermediate steps.

 # Steb by Step Instructions